circonus/irondb-docs/operations.md

 ## Debugging Mode

 If instability continues, you may run IRONdb as a single process in the foreground, with additional debugging enabled.

-First, ensure the service is disabled:
+First, ensure the service is disabled: `/usr/bin/systemctl stop circonus-irondb`
-* (OmniOS) `/usr/sbin/svcadm disable irondb`
-* (EL7, Ubuntu) `/usr/bin/systemctl stop circonus-irondb`

 Then, run the following as root: